Derrick Skye

-Derrick Skye (born Derrick Spiva Jr; 19 November 1982) is a composer, conductor, musician, and educator based in the Los Angeles area who often integrates musical practices from cultures around the world in his work with classical music communities.
-The Los Angeles Times has described Skye's music as "something to savor" and "enormous fun to listen to."
-The Times (London) described Skye’s music as “deliciously head-spinning.”
+Derrick Skye (born Derrick Spiva Jr; 19 November 1982) is a composer, conductor, musician, and educator based in the Los Angeles area who often integrates musical practices from cultures around the world in his works.
+The Los Angeles Times described Skye's music as "something to savor" and "enormous fun to listen to."
+The Times (London) described Skye's music as “deliciously head-spinning.”
+The 2023 album House of Belonging by Conspirare and Miró Quartet featured Skye's work "Black Ocean" and was nominated for a 2024 Grammy Award for Best Choral Performance.